skj092/Web-Scraping/readme.md

-# This a repository to learn web-scrapping for beginner
+# A repository to learn web-scraping for beginner.